 What is the SCO Land-Based Healing Fund?

-SCO’s Land-Based Healing Fund of up to $25,000 is available to SCO-member Anishinaabe and Dakota communities and community organizations that want to offer or augment land-based healing programs for their members struggling with substance use disorders.
+SCO’s Land-Based Healing Fund is available to SCO-member Anishinaabe and Dakota communities and community organizations (up to $25,000), and treament centres and healing lodges (up to $50,000), that want to offer or augment land-based healing programs for their members struggling with substance use.

 Relearn why we love the land